DanT52/BookRecommender/README.md

 Recommendations are not saved to the cloud.

 Everything is saved to local storage if you do not want to login.

+things i need to consider for hosting

+make sure that the oauth still works make sure we can still do queiries to the mongo

+make sure cors is set up

+make sure we ahve all the env variables.